Scottsdale Criminal Lawyer

 - Sex trafficking, which involves illegally selling sex.

-McPhie law is prepared to handle a wide range of cases, including some not listed above, and we take both misdemeanor and felony cases.
+Our firm is prepared to handle a wide range of cases, including many not listed above, and we take both misdemeanor and felony cases.
 No matter what type of crime you’ve been charged with, we’ll be on your side throughout the legal process.

 When you’re accused of a crime, it’s natural to feel nervous and uncertain about the future.
 What’s going to happen next?
 What are the potential consequences if you’re found guilty?
 If you are convicted of a crime, there are several penalties you can expect, including:

 - Prison time.
-Generally when considering criminal punishment, the first penalty that comes to mind is jail time.
+Generally, the first penalty that comes to mind is jail time.
 Not only does imprisonment severely limit your freedom, but also it can seriously affect what you’re able to accomplish in your career and throughout the rest of your life, even decades after you’ve successfully completed all aspects of your sentence.

 How Can I Defend Against Criminal Defense Accusations in the Scottsdale Area?